-Like any retail niche, gift shops or other types of homeware stores have to find ways to separate themselves from others in the crowd.
+Like any retail niche, gift shops or other similar types of stores have to find ways to separate themselves from others in the crowd.
 Unfortunately, the crowd is only getting bigger.
 But on the other hand, it’s not as hard to stand out as you might imagine.
 Through some creative gift shop marketing, in-store merchandising, and general passion as a small business owner, you can learn how to run a successful gift shop and grow your SMB.

 Gift stores are most commonly found in areas teeming with tourists.
 They’re outside museum exhibits, inside stadiums and other attractions, even at events and amusement parks.
 So wherever your gift shop is, focus on bringing in products that tourists in the area would want.